-Incredibly crowded, not least during the yearly festivities in July, Siena is a must-see in Tuscany.
+Incredibly crowded, not least during the annual festivities in July, Siena is a must-see town in Tuscany, Italy.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.